Core Concepts

 Pageviews

 A pageview is recorded every time a user loads a page (initial load or client-side route change).
-The tracker sends the full URL, path, page title, referrer, screen dimensions, and browser language.
+The tracker sends the full URL, path including query string, page title, referrer, screen dimensions, and browser language.
 On visibility change or navigation, it backfills the time spent on the page and scroll depth.

 T=0Page loadpageviewT=2sUser interactsevent firesT=5sT=35s30s heartbeatping firesT=60sPage hiddenduration + scroll= request to /api/*